aarongorka/aarongorka-com/content/blog/why-we-chose-fluentd-over-fluentbit.md

   * Constant timeouts on uploading to S3.
 Nothing out of the ordinary for these files, no resource contention in CPU/memory/network, no useful error messages to investigate (even at full debug log level).
   * No compression when posting documents to Elasticsearch.
 This is pretty expensive at scale.
-  * [Memory leak](https://github.com/fluent/fluent-bit/issues/3204) when uploading to S3
+  * [Memory leaks](https://github.com/fluent/fluent-bit/issues/3204) when uploading to S3
   * [Annoying hacks](https://github.com/fluent/fluent-bit/issues/1775) required to separate logs in to different Elasticsearch indexes
-  * Elasticsearch mapping errors are not logged unless you turn on [`Trace_Error`](https://github.com/fluent/fluent-bit/issues/1942#issuecomment-727109055)
+  * Elasticsearch mapping conflict errors are not logged unless you turn on [`Trace_Error`](https://github.com/fluent/fluent-bit/issues/1942#issuecomment-727109055)
   * Error counter metric [does not increase on error](https://github.com/fluent/fluent-bit/issues/1935)
-  * Unlimited retry value on Elasticsearch output by default
+  * Frequent crashes
   * Constant tweaks required to buffer-related values try and fix scaling issues
   * No support for Elasticsearch [data streams](https://github.com/uken/fluent-plugin-elasticsearch#configuration---elasticsearch-output-data-stream)